Skip to main content

 • Counterterrorism.

-You’ll also have the chance to volunteer on our Local Appropriate Adult Scheme, providing the opportunity to work as an appropriate adult for individuals in police custody, while gaining an additional professional qualification.
+You’ll also have the chance to volunteer on our Local Appropriate Adult Scheme.
+This provides the opportunity to work as an appropriate adult for individuals in police custody, while gaining an additional professional qualification.

-Aligned with the National Policing Curriculum, the degree equips you with the skills and knowledge needed to apply for a police constable position when you graduate.
-While securing a position depends on successfully completing the recruitment process for your chosen force, the course will set you on the path towards achieving your goal.
+The course aligns with the National Policing Curriculum.
+It equips you with the skills and knowledge needed to apply for a police constable position when you graduate.
+You'll need to complete the recruitment process to secure a position at your chosen force, but the course will set you on the path towards achieving your goal.
 If you decide to join the police, you must apply to and be accepted into a force within five years of graduation.

-The course offers three routes, all of which will ensure you're fully prepared to meet the responsibilities and challenges of a rewarding career in policing.
+The course offers three routes.
+All routes ensure you're ready to meet the responsibilities and challenges of a rewarding career in policing.
 You can choose between:

 • The traditional three-year course